Check out our Indoor Field

 So get the right paintball netting from the start, and you'll save money in the long run.
 I've seen lots of threads on forums about "can I use fishing net?" or "This kind of net??"
 If you don't get made for paintball, paintball netting, you are just asking for trouble from a liability standpoint.
 Get the stuff that is made for this use.

-To hang the net, we ran cables along the ceiling, hooking them onto the metal structure that holds the roof up, and by using some S - hooks, and some rope, we pulled the cables tight.
+To hang the net, we ran cables along the ceiling, hooking them onto the metal structure that holds the roof up, and then you use a special cable tightener to make the cable taught.
 Then you pull the net on top of the cables, so it is help up with long runs of cable, instead of just at a few points.
 When you have to splice together, simply roll up a bit of net from each side, then using long cable ties (zip ties) you can stitch them together.

 You can also see for the above shot, that we have long fluorescent lights that are attached to the ceiling.
 The way the net hangs, it fives about 2-3 feet of space, which even when a paintball hits the net, it will not move it far enough to risk your lights getting hit.
 You might get an occasional break that will send some spray through - but not much at the angle people will be shooting at.